DeepakAtariya/deepakatariya-js-application-context/README.md

   - Loading and maintaining database connection.
   - Logging system can be used in application context it can save you from importing everytime.
   - Keeping logged in user details.
+  - Keeping configuration details which should be loaded in your app once by env files, config jsons, etc .

 Please comment for other use cases as well.

 ## Important

-- I have defined a variable name `applicationContext`.
+- Now you can access your resources directly your `key` (please see the example below) or I have defined a variable name `applicationContext`.
 To use, I recommend `applicationContext`  to set and get your resource.
 It is compatible with most of the javascript based framework such as react.js, node.js, etc

 ## Features